imarc/ops/README.md

 Those settings are required for the proxy to function or for your app to conenct to shared services.
 Everything else can be customized to whatever your app requires.

+See all the variables that get injected into this file [here](https://gitlab.imarc.net/imarc/ops/blob/master/ops.sh#L337)

 ## Contributing

 If you are developing ops itself, debugging, or want to try out bleeding edge features, It is recommended you install like so: